-- 1. Click the Firmware tab in ESP's Utilities. - From the dropdown menu to the left of the Request Part No. button, make your selection. - 3.
+- 1. Click the Firmware tab. - 2.
+From the pulldown selection box to the left of the Request Part No. button, make your selection. - 3.
 Select the code type to see its part number displayed in the text field to the right of the Request Part No. button.